-Doors are often tested with the minimum of building hardware fitted: typically
+In the UK, doors are sometimes tested with the minimum of building hardware fitted: typically

 - three hinges

 - a door closer

 - a lock or latch.

 However the deadbolt is not thrown and the spring bolt may be wired back so that they play no part in holding the door closed.
 The door manufacturer is then able to test two points simultaneously: